Hatchin/NotesFromTheUnderground/_pages/about.md

 This is Hatchin.

-I work as a Data Scientist focused on Deep Learning and predictive analytics.
-Up to now I am based in Bay Area.
-Here is my blog for everything about Data Science I would like to share.
+Here is another blog for something about Data Science I am interested in.

 <html>